 The last few modules consist of:

-The lessons learned by successful exam takers are informative.
-The files are audio format and you should listen to them to understand strategies used by each successful professional as well as to avoid their mistakes.
+The lessons learned audio files are informative.
+You should listen and understand the strategies used by each successful professional and avoid their mistakes.
 This will help you in your PMP exam preparation.

-I hope it is mere a coincidence.
+I hope this is a coincidence.

 Now we come to the forum.

-In the case of this PMP forum, I see that there are many moderators who are PMP and are also actively involved.
-I have also seen Cornelius Fichtner replying to some of the questions.
+With this PMP forum, I see that many moderators are PMPs and are actively involved.
+I have also seen Cornelius Fichtner replying to some questions.

 For this reason, I believe you can post your queries here and get a trusted reply.